NGIOproject/PMTutorial/README.md

 ## Running

 The practical exercises will be run on the NEXTGenIO prototype system.
-More details to follow.
+Please visit [this page](Accounts.md) for more details on how to access the system.